 - The simulation hospital has four rooms with beds/manikins in them.

 Health Science Center (HSC), Room 2139: This is a six-bed lab classroom.
 Faculty teach lab skills in three- and four-hour lab sessions.
-Students can utilize this time to practice multiple skills and then go to Open Lab if they desire more practice time.
+Students can utilize this time to practice multiple skills and then go to Skills Lab if they desire more practice time.

-The lab classes are three hours long and are separate from the simulation clinicals.
+The lab classes are three/four hours long and are separate from the simulation clinicals.
 Students rotate among various stations offering critical thinking exercises, which help apply knowledge to a hands-on skill.
 Students can then practice skills on the manikins.
 The lab classes offer opportunities to practice “mini-simulations” and students will test out on skills within a simulated exercise.

 We are producing nursing graduates who are better able to critically think.
 They are not so much task-oriented, but they can truly put the pieces of the puzzle together and determine what their patients require.
 We are promoting safety through simulation so employers are getting safer nurses.
 We cover all aspects of safety to include safe medication administration, appropriate nursing interventions, effective communication, and the promotion of teamwork.
 Today’s healthcare environment requires a graduate nurse who does more than just know information.
 Graduates must be able to safely synthesize and apply knowledge, be effective communicators and work collaboratively with other team members to optimize outcomes for their patients.
 More than ever, we believe simulation offers future employers better prepared nurses!

-Yes!
-Many of our simulations utilize “standardized patients,” which are real people who have been instructed how to portray the patient and his/her health issues.
+Unfortunately no. Many of our simulations utilize “standardized patients,” which are real people who have been instructed how to portray the patient and his/her health issues.

 These participants are often prepped in moulage (stage makeup) and given a basic script to know how to respond as the students nurses interact with them.
-No acting background is required, but if you are looking to add acting experience to your resume this a great way to do it.
-If you are interested in participating in simulation in this capacity please contact the Simulation/Lab Manager, Melissa Ericson.

 Nursing Lab Assistant Office